-Maintenance crews at Miami-Dade Water & Sewer shutdown a section of their chlorine contact disinfection system at South District Wastewater Treatment Plant for inspection.
+Maintenance crews at Miami-Dade Water & Sewer shut down a section of their chlorine contact disinfection system at South District Wastewater Treatment Plant for inspection.
 These tanks are typically coated with a coal tar epoxy coating and from the pictures, it was evident that the previous coating reached the end of its life cycle.
 The concrete surfaces have to be repaired and recoated to protect against the erosive activity of these troughs and from the corrosive nature of chlorination.

-After high pressure water blasting, Epoxytec CPP was chosen to repair and fill any voids in the concrete before coating.
+After high-pressure water blasting, Epoxytec CPP was chosen to repair and fill any voids in the concrete before coating.

-Epoxytec CPP is an epoxy paste used to fill, repair, patch and sometimes rebuild and line concrete.
-It is an ideal selection for this application because many of the voids are just shallow surface spalls and CPP can be applied ultra thin without any need for build-up, unlike mortar.
+Epoxytec CPP is an epoxy paste used to fill, repair, patch, and sometimes rebuild and line concrete.
+It is an ideal selection for this application because many of the voids are just shallow surface spalls and CPP can be applied ultra-thin without any need for build-up, unlike mortar.

 Note: if needed CPP can be built up to 1/2 inch per pass.

-CPP structurally reinforces any damaged concrete with 16,000 psi compressive strength, has excellent bond strength and incredible tolerance and forgiveness to questionable surfaces (perfect for wastewater applications, as many unknowns often arise).
+CPP structurally reinforces any damaged concrete with 16,000 psi compressive strength, has excellent bond strength, and has incredible tolerance and forgiveness to questionable surfaces (perfect for wastewater applications, as many unknowns often arise).
 Not to mention, CPP is chemical resistant and seals.
 It is easy to apply and has no harmful fumes – great for in-house, DIY municipal crews.

 One area of the basin (the back wall) was completely resurfaced with Epoxytec CPP.